MartinZugs/Current-IP-Address-Finder-and-Notifier/README.md

 # Current IP Address Finder and Notifier Description

-This is a program that fetches your current IP address whenever it changes and send you a text and email containing your current IP address.
+This is a program that fetches your current IP address whenever it changes and sends you a text and email containing your current IP address.
 In order to have this run consantly you must automate this program using crontab on a raspberry pi.
 This is intended to run through a Raspberry Pi and written in Python 3.
 Big thanks to Alexander Baran-Harper on YouTube for all of the helpful Raspberry Pi tutorials!

 ## Required external libraries and assets